 Rosalind Wiseman is a teacher, thought leader, author and media spokesperson on bullying prevention, ethical leadership, the use of social media and media literacy.
 She is the author of Queen Bees and Wannabes: Helping Your Daughter Survive Cliques, Gossip, Boyfriends, and the New Realities of Girl World—the groundbreaking, best-selling book that was the basis for the movie Mean Girls.
 Her latest books, Masterminds & Wingmen: Helping Our Boys Cope with Schoolyard Power, Locker-Room Tests, Girlfriends, and the New Rules of Boy World was published in September 2013.
 She also writes the monthly “Ask Rosalind” column in Family Circle magazine, and is a regular contributor to several blogs and websites.

 Check Rosalind's Classroom Conversations each month for the latest installment.
-Read Current Issue: The Power of Real Apologies in a Fake Apology World
+Read Current Issue: League of Lessons: Why Gaming Matters

 One of the things that can be scary about teaching is the possibility that our students won’t engage or relate to what we’re trying to teach.
 All educators face this reality, but those of us who do bullying prevention programs are particularly at risk.
 You know why?
 Because after fourth grade, many students are tired of listening to adults lecture them about bullying and believe adults aren’t realistic about the problem or the solutions.